 We have installed the radio frequency identifier (RFID) tag in your vehicle in compliance with the government directives under the MORTH final notification GSR 207 (E), dated 08 April 2013.
-Ford does not in any way guarantee or warranties the quality, contents, accuracy of the product or data contained in the tag.
+Ford does not in any way guarantee or warrant the quality, contents, accuracy of the product or data contained in the tag.

 This tag is for the exclusive use of government authorities or personnel authorized by the government.
-The responsibility of using this tag is on the owner of the vehicle.
+The responsibility of keeping and maintaining the RFID tag is with the owner of the vehicle.

-Note: The tag is located on the top left-hand side of the windshield.
+Note: The tag is on the top left-hand side of the windshield.